nihit21/Boooking/README.md

 ## Dataset Overview

-The dataset used in this project consists of [insert number] rows of data, representing hotel bookings.
+The dataset used in this project consists of 9989 rows of data, representing hotel bookings.
 Before analysis, the dataset underwent a data cleaning process to handle missing values (NULLs) and ensure data quality.

 ## Analysis Questions